Supervisor Database Search

 Other Medical Specialties:

-The potential research project is entitled 'Endometriosis and its effects on tubal function - new insights by digital videomicroscopy and probe-based confocal laser endomicroscopy'.
-It will investigate the alterations in the oviduct induced by endometriosis by using novel imaging technologies.
+A potential research project would be entitled “Endometriosis and its effects on early reproductive events – new insights by digital videomicroscopy and probe-based confocal laser endomicroscopy”.
+The project aims to investigate the alterations in the female genital tract induced by endometriosis using cutting-edge imaging technologies.

-Endometriosis is characterized by growth of uterine tissue outside the uterus - mostly in the ovaries or in the fallopian tube.
+Endometriosis is characterized by growth of uterine tissue outside the uterus – in most patients the ovaries or the fallopian tube are affected.
 The main symptoms of this disease are pelvic pain and infertility.
 It might also cause dysmenorrhea, dyspareunia and dysuria.
 Endometriosis occurs in 6-10 % of the women, mainly in their thirties and forties.
 However, in the US, about 27 % of the women with endometriosis had had the symptoms for at least 6 years before it was diagnosed.
-In addition to that the precise cause for endometriosis is unknown to date - theories such as the retrograde menstruation theory or the theory of an autoimmune disease have not been able to explain all instances of endometriosis.
+In addition to that the precise cause for endometriosis is unknown to date – theories such as the retrograde menstruation theory or the theory of an autoimmune disease have not been able to explain all instances of endometriosis.

 Therefore, the aim of the project is to shed light on the precise mechanisms of this disease by investigating the effects of tubal endometriosis on the functional integrity of the female genital tract.
 First, the effects of endometriosis on morphology and physiology of the fallopian tube will be analysed.
 Second, the effects of endometriosis on sperm-oviduct interaction as well as on the communication between oocyte and ampulla before and after fertilization will be examined.
 In the third step, the applicability of probe-based confocal laser endomicroscopy for application in routine diagnostic procedures will be evaluated.
 In summary, the ultimate goal of the project is to elucidate the precise mechanisms of endometriosis and to establish new diagnostic tools for this disease.